City, University of London

 Enrolling in Courses

-The semester after you apply, Arcadia and City University will determine if you are eligible for your chosen courses based on your background knowledge.
+The semester after you apply, Arcadia and City, University of London will determine if you are eligible for your chosen courses based on your background knowledge.
 You are not guaranteed placement in any course

 until after you arrive in London and register on campus.
 Consequently there is a chance you will not get into your first course choices.
 To be a good fit for this program you will need to determine backup course options and have flexibility with your academic plan.